 - Gochujang - There is absolutely no substitution for this Korean chili paste that's full of spicy umami.
 It's so incredibly flavorful and once you have it, you'll love it and use it all time time!
 Plus it lasts forever!
 Additionally, if you have a Korean bbq sauce, Gochujang is probably the main ingredient so I guess that would be the only alternative.

 - Honey - I used clover honey but you could use any ole regular variety.
-If you'd like to use white sugar, you'd probably only want to use 1 tbsp rather than 2.
+If you'd like to use white sugar, you'd probably only want to use 1 tablespoon rather than 2.

 - Seasoned Rice Vinegar - I think this is the best for Asian recipes but you could absolutely use apple cider vinegar or reg rice vinegar if your'e in a pinch!